murraydavis/Linux-System-Administration/CONTRIBUTING.md

 ```
 \begin{lstlisting}[escapeinside={¿}{¿},frame=single,breaklines]
 ```
-If bash command output is in tabular form, I must add an additional instruction.<br>
+If bash command output is in tabular form, I must add an additional instruction.
 ```
 \begin{lstlisting}[escapeinside={¿}{¿},frame=single,breaklines,columns=fixed]
 ```
-### Linux Code
+### Bash Code

-Linux code should conform to standard bash syntax.
+Bash code should conform to standard bash syntax.
 Please test your code to ensure that it works and provide the output of commands.
 If you use .bashrc aliases and functions as part of your command, please provide those aliases and functions.

 ### References